 Getting the Message

 So how do you know when you should take a break, and how long it should last?
-Ideally, your training plan should include a formal periodization schedule that calls for “light” periods and days of rest (see “Chart a Course to Fitness” in the December 2007 archives).
+Ideally, your training plan should include a formal periodization schedule that calls for “light” periods and days of rest.
 But even then, particularly if life throws you for a loop, there may be times when you find that the plan simply isn’t panning out.

 In those cases, it helps to be able to recognize your body’s warning signals.
 Here are some of the most common indicators that suggest you need to take a step back, along with strategies for when and how to step it up again.